Orange Private Aircraft

 Medevac Stories > air ambulance Ulan Bator

 Ambulance flights, also known as MedEvac, can be somewhat challenging.
+These kinds of ambulatory flights are always urgent and need to be conducted A.S.A.P.

-It is one of those jobs that require complete mutual assistance between the aero medical authority (flying doctor) on one hand and the flying crew on the other hand in order to ensure a smooth operation.
+Medical Evacuation cases in general and the air ambulance in particular contain a never ending variety of last minute issues that must be solved in real time.
+You never know what is going to develop.
+MedEvac requires total mutual support between the aero medical authority (flying doctor) on the one hand and the flight crew on the other hand in order to ensure a smooth operation.

-Mr. Amir Ehrlich, of Orange Aviation commemorates: We received a call from a medical assistance firm, informing us that one of their clients was on a horseback riding track in the vast Gobi desert in Mongolia, when she was accidently kicked by a raging camel.
+Mr. Amir Ehrlich, of Orange Aviation relates: We received a call from a medical assistance firm, informing us that one of their clients had been on a horseback riding track in the vast Gobi desert in Mongolia, when she was accidentally kicked by a violent camel.
+She was seriously injured, with a tear in one of her kidneys.
+Her desperate husband called us direct and informed us that they are in the middle of nowhere, more than 200 miles away from the nearest major town and his mobile phone running out of battery.

-Immediate action was requested.
+Immediate action was required.

-By doing so we avoided 10 hours of crew rest, thus gaining priceless time by making it a 16 hour mission instead of 26 hours.
+This did away with the obligatory 10 hours of crew rest, gaining priceless time by making it a 16 hour mission instead of 26 hours.
+Having solved the technical med flight time issues we could now concentrate on making the medical flight operation proceed in the most efficient manner possible.

 Medevac Stories

-Home | Private flights | Air Ambulance | Aircraft available | Articles | Contact us
+Home | Private Aircraft Charter | Air Ambulance | Aircraft available | Articles | Contact us

-2002-2009 © Orange Private Aircraft Ltd. All rights reserved.
-Powered By MainstreaM
+2002-2014 © Orange Private Aircraft Ltd. All rights reserved.